jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 The procedure has no interface genericity. < A word not introduced yet here. > < You can’t redirect the interface of a triangle inside a procedure either, because this might suggest that a procedure gets object characteristics.
 This is a restriction of a triangle directly inside a procedure symbol. >

-< I think I’m totally nervous about public procedure clauses.
+< I think I’m totally nervous about public nested procedures.
 And that’s why I forbid interface redirection for triangles in procedures here.
 I should allow it.
 The only thing disallowed is interface genericity, because that might suggest that a triangle in a procedure can point to a procedure symbol.

 Hmmm... dang. >
 < A lot isn’t right in what I just said there >